sgjsakura/AOE2DE-FontGenerator/README.md

 ### Some glyphs lookes chaotic

-This is caused by the glyph size too large (maybe ) and the Video RAM is damaged when reading glyphs.
+This is caused by the glyph size too large (may not obvious when displaying) and the Video RAM is damaged when reading glyphs.
 Please refer to the "The glyphs are too large/small in the game" section to solve this problem.